-Vistara, an Indian full-service airline owned by Tata Group and Singapore Airlines , is considering starting direct flights to the United States as the COVID-19 pandemic increases demand for non-stop travel, a senior executive said on Friday.
+Vistara, an Indian full-service airline owned by Tata Group and Singapore Airlines, is considering starting direct flights to the United States as the pandemic increases demand for non-stop travel, a senior executive said on Friday.

-While the specific timeframe and aircraft requirements are yet to be finalised, Vistara is studying various scenarios for direct flights, Vinod Kannan, chief commercial officer, told Reuters in an interview.
+While the specific timeframe and aircraft requirements are yet to be finalised, Vistara is studying various scenarios for direct flights, Vinod Kannan, said chief commercial officer.

 Vistara has seen a rise in demand for non-stop flights, as passengers try to avoid stopovers to reduce the risk of getting infected – a trend it expects will continue in the future.

-“This means there is definitely an opportunity…to fly direct to the U.S., and it is an opportunity we are looking at,” Kannan said.
+“This means there is definitely an opportunity…to fly direct to the US, and it is an opportunity we are looking at,” said Kannan.